 The goal of The Master's College Computer & Information Sciences (CIS) department is to prepare students to excel in an increasingly complex technical world while living lives that glorify God.
 CIS majors study computers both in theory and in practice, covering topics in software, hardware, networks, databases, the Web, and more.
 They also learn about the impact computers are having on the world, and ways they can be used to further God's kingdom.

 The Master's College Department of Computer & Information Sciences offers degrees in two emphases: Computer Science (CS) and Information Systems (IS).
-Every CIS student completes the core CIS courses, then takes additional courses in his or her selected emphasis.
+When pursuing their computer information science degree, California students will complete the core CIS courses, then takes additional courses in his or her selected emphasis.

 A CIS degree helps prepare students for any of a number of careers, including Computer Programming, Web Design, Network Administration, Systems Analysis, Data Processing Management, or Teaching.

 The emphasis in Computer Science is designed to give students a practical introduction to the world of computers.
 It focuses on the technical side of computing, presenting basic theoretical material while maintaining a practical focus.
 Graduates may pursue advanced degrees in Computer Science or seek work in a variety of technical positions.

 The emphasis in Information Systems approaches computers from a more business-oriented perspective.
 It emphasizes business processes and how computers can be used to improve them.
 Analysis and design are stressed, along with an appropriate knowledge of business principles.
 Graduates will be prepared to pursue careers in the field of business information systems, one of the largest and fastest growing specialties in the world.